Seeds transfer their microbes to the next generation

-Category: Environment Hits: 0Scientists have been pondering if the microbiome of plants is due to nature or nurture.
+Category: Environment Hits: 1Scientists have been pondering if the microbiome of plants is due to nature or nurture.
 Research showed that oak acorns contain a large diversity of microbes, and that oak seedlings inherit their microbiome from these acorns.
 The microorganisms found on the seed are often valuable for the plant, promoting its growth and protecting it against certain diseases.
 Each plant species harbors a distinct microbial community.

 Read more https://www.sciencedaily.com/releases/2021/01/210121131652.htm